 Traditional dance performance at Sarawak Cultural Village during a half-day guided tour.

-Enhance your cultural exploration with a traditional lunch at Restaurant Budaya in Sarawak Cultural Village.
-Delight in local specialties such as Laksa Sarawak, Mee Kolok, Nasi Ayam Rice Chicken, among others, to complete this enriching experience.
+Bring your visit with a traditional lunch experience at Restaurant Budaya in Sarawak Cultural Village.
+Savor local favorites like Laksa Sarawak, Mee Kolok, and Nasi Ayam Rice Chicken for an authentic taste of the region.

 Traditional dancers in colorful attire at Sarawak Cultural Village, showcasing cultural heritage.